MichelleLochner/astronomaly/README.md

 ## Citation

-Please cite Lochner and Bassett (in prep) if you use Astronomaly.
+Please cite Lochner and Bassett (in prep) if you use Astronomaly.<br>
+Thank you to Sara Webb for designing the logo!